Refinishing Hardwood Floors: Cost Breakdown for 2025 – Your Complete Guide

 Geography significantly affects how much does it cost to refinish hardwood floors.
 Urban areas generally have higher labor costs than rural regions.
 Additionally, access to materials and competition among contractors can influence pricing.

-Addressing damage like gouges, scratches, or loose planks ensures a seamless appearance.
+Repairs and PatchworkFixing gouges, scratches, or loose planks for a seamless look.$100–$500 (depending on severity)

 DIY vs. Professional Refinishing: Which Option is Best?